yuewuo/qec-lego-bench/tutorial/src/developer-notes.md

 tox -e publish  # to test your project uploads correctly in test.pypi.org tox -e publish -- --repository pypi  # to release your package to PyPI tox -av  # to list all the tasks available

+# To push a new version (and automatically publish to pypi and readthedocs.io):
+git commit -m "something"
+git push origin v0.0.x
 ```